 - Coordinates information, clarification of events and emergency protocols which may require collaboration with external safety and law enforcement agencies.

 - Responds to all emergency situations and applies appropriate protocols for the Code, Disaster (command center), ETO Exposure, Fire, Flood, Hazardous spills, and all code situations.

 - May assist flight crew and ground crew with Life Flight/Airlift NW transports and securing landing the pad.

-- Responsible for adhering to protocols; completing, filing and maintaining correct documentation, filing reports, monitoring visitor permits, and assists with maintaining building access control by utilizing the computerized badge/door system.
+- Ensures adherence to protocols; completing, filing and maintaining correct documentation, filing reports, monitoring visitor permits, and assists with maintaining building access control by utilizing the computerized badge/door system.

 - Performs other duties as assigned.

-- Minimum of two (2) years security, military or police experience is required.
+- Minimum of two (2) years, military or civilian security or law enforcement experience is required.